 A year or two earlier I did re-acquaint myself with its lyrics and tenor, using Wiki as the source for its re-introduction and translation.
 And watching the translation on TV this morning, something odd about the wording struck me: the subtitles for the line ‘Semua kita berseru’ read as ‘Let our voices soar as one’ — instead of some other versions I have seen out there such as ‘Let us proclaim’ or ‘All of us exclaim’.

 Poetic license in rendition aside, what’s the fuss I’m kicking up here?
 Because I can personally attest to many a youngster being at sea with the tenor of the Anthem — never mind the appreciation of poetry in its lyrics — I’ve but to conclude these past 50 years of daily conditioning nationwide in cultivating a sense of natural pride and love of the Anthem, have been in vain.
 Evidently, it’s difficult to develop an affinity and appreciation for an anthem if one cannot recognize or remember its verbal significations.

 Does it stand to reason then to persist in keeping the Anthem in its cryptic language form for the majority of Singaporeans for another 50 years?
 I sincerely hope not.

 Sometime tomorrow morning, Singaporeans will be holding their collective breath before their TV/PDA for the 100m fly event at the Olympics.
-Should our Joseph prevail in making history for himself and the nation, I can’t wait to see his demeanor and reaction on the medal stand to the playing of our National Anthem — the proof of the pudding will be in the eating, or in the tearing in his case.
+Should our Joseph prevail in making history for himself and the nation, I can’t wait to see his demeanor and reaction on the medal stand to the playing of our National Anthem — the proof of the pudding is in the eating, or in the tearing in his case.